paranext/paranext-extension-template/README.md

 `npm run package`

+## To update

+When breaking changes are introduced to the `paranext-extension-template`, extensions based on this template need to be updated in order to keep working properly with `paranext-core`.
+Instructions on when and how to perform this update can be found on [this wiki page](https://github.com/paranext/paranext-extension-template/wiki/Merging-Template-Changes-into-Your-Extension).

 ## Special features of the template

 This template has special features and specific configuration to make building an extension for Paranext easier.
 Following are a few important notes: